 After I get my COVID-19 vaccine, do I still need to wear a mask and social distance?

-Fully vaccinated people can safely visit with each other or with unvaccinated people from a single household who are at low risk of severe COVID-19 without masks and social distancing.
-For now, masks and social distancing are still needed in public places or when spending time around unvaccinated people who are at high risk of severe COVID-19.
+Most people can safely resume activities without wearing masks or social distancing once they are fully vaccinated (2 weeks after completing their vaccine series).
+For now, masks and social distancing are still needed in certain places, such as healthcare settings, Pre-K to 12 schools, public transit, homeless shelters, correctional facilities, and nursing homes even if someone is fully vaccinated.
+People with certain health conditions or who are taking medications that weaken their immune system should check with their doctor before they stop wearing masks and social distancing.
 Recommendations related to masks and social distancing will continue to be updated as medical experts examine the data.
 How many people end up getting vaccinated will also impact when and how the recommendations are changed.
 For the most current guidance for fully vaccinated people, visit: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/fully-vaccinated.html.

 Will I still need to quarantine if I'm exposed to someone with COVID-19 after I am fully vaccinated?